-- 1. Let A be ?
+- 1. Let array be ?
 ToObject(this value). - 2.
 Let len be ?
 ToLength(?
-Get(A, "length")). - 3.
+Get(array, "length")). - 3.
 Let separator be the String value for the list-separator String appropriate for the host environment's current locale (this is derived in an implementation-defined way). - 4.
-If len is zero, return the empty String. - 5.
-Let firstElement be ?
-Get(A, "0"). - 6.
-If firstElement is undefined or null, then - a.
-Let R be the empty String. - 7.
-Else, - a.
-Let R be ?
-ToString(?
-Invoke(firstElement,
+Let R be the empty String. - 5.
+Let k be 0. - 6.
+Repeat, while k < len - a.
+If k > 0, then - i.
+Set R to the string-concatenation of R and separator. - b.

-'''

-"toLocaleString", " locales, options ")).

-'''

-- 8. Let k be 1.

-- 9. Repeat, while k < len

-- a.
-Let S be a String value produced by concatenating R and separator.

-- b.
 Let nextElement be ?
-Get(A, ToString(k)).

-- c.
-If nextElement is undefined or null, then

-- i.
-Let R be the empty String.
+Get(array, !
+ToString(k)). - c.
+If nextElement is not undefined or null, then - i.
+Let S be ?

-- d.
-Else,

-- i.
-Let R be ?
 ToString(?
-Invoke(nextElement, "toLocaleString", " locales, options ")).
+Invoke(nextElement, "toLocaleString", " locales, options ")). - ii.
+Set R to the string-concatenation of R and S. - d.
+Increase k by 1. - 7.
+Return R.

-- e.
-Let R be a String value produced by concatenating S and R.

-- f.
-Increase k by 1.

-- 10. Return R.

-- NOTE 1 The elements of the array are converted to Strings using their toLocaleString methods, and these Strings are then concatenated, separated by occurrences of a separator String that has been derived in an implementationdefined locale-specific way.
-The result of calling this function is intended to be analogous to the result of toString, except that the result of this function is intended to be locale-specific. - NOTE 2 The toLocaleString function is intentionally generic; it does not require that its this value be an Array object.
+NOTE 1 This algorithm's steps mirror the steps taken in 22 .1.3.27, with the exception that Invoke( nextElement , "toLocaleString" ) now takes locales and options as arguments.
+NOTE 2 The elements of the array are converted to Strings using their toLocaleString methods, and these Strings are then concatenated, separated by occurrences of a separator String that has been derived in an implementation defined locale-specific way.
+The result of calling this function is intended to be analogous to the result of toString , except that the result of this function is intended to be locale specific.
+NOTE 3 The tol ocal eString function is intentionally generic; it does not require that its this value be

+NOTE 3 The toLocaleString function is intentionally generic; it does not require that its this value be an Array object.
 Therefore it can be transferred to other kinds of objects for use as a method.